Yohan-nes/MyTeeth/README.md

 Modular Code Architecture: Designed with a focus on clean, reusable, and maintainable code.

-## The domain for this application: https://my-teeth-mv2m.vercel.app/
+## The domain for this application: https: https://my-teeth.vercel.app/